mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 This section lists out the dependency versions that have been verified to work with the latest MDO Lab tools available on GitHub.

 ..
 IMPORTANT::
-   Although the code may work with other dependency versions (for example numpy and scipy requirements are not strict), we only test code against the dependency versions listed below.
+   Although the code may work with other dependency versions (for example NumPy and SciPy requirements are not strict), we only test code against the dependency versions listed below.
 Therefore, if you choose to use a different dependency version, then you are essentially on your own.